-Two of our customers, DuPont and Sunbelt Chlor Alkai Partnership (Sunbelt), filed rate reasonableness complaints before the Surface Transportation Board (STB) alleging that our tariff rates for transportation of regulated movements are unreasonable.
-Since June 1, 2009, in the case of DuPont, and April 1, 2011, in the case of Sunbelt, we have been billing and collecting amounts based on the challenged tariff rates.
-On March 14, 2014, the STB resolved DuPont's rate reasonableness complaint in our favor, and on June 20, 2014, the STB resolved Sunbelt's rate case in our favor.
-The STB's findings in both cases remain subject to technical corrections, requests for reconsideration, and appeal.
+One of our chemical customers, Sunbelt Chlor Alkali Partnership (Sunbelt), filed a rate reasonableness complaint before the STB alleging that our tariff rates for transportation of regulated movements are unreasonable.
+Since April 1, 2011, we have been billing and collecting amounts based on the challenged tariff rates.
+In 2014, the STB resolved this rate reasonableness complaint in our favor.
+In June 2016, the STB resolved petitions for reconsideration.
+The matter remains decided in our favor; however, the findings are still subject to appeal.
 We believe the estimate of any reasonably possible loss will not have a material effect on our financial position, results of operations, or liquidity.
-With regard to rate cases, we record adjustments to revenues in the periods if and when such adjustments are probable and estimable.
+With regard to rate cases, we record adjustments to revenues in the periods if and when such adjustments are probable and reasonably estimable.